uzyovoys/zenbot/_pages/botscript/context.md

 When user asks something like "What is the weather today?", our bot will respond "The weather is fine!"

-Then Zenbot extends the root context by inner one with the `id` having value `weather_context`.
+Then Zenbot extends the root context by the inner one with the `id` having value `weather_context`.
 It means that the pattern `* $Date` will be added to the root context, so the user can ask "And what about tomorrow?".
 And get back a response "It will be much better!"

 Then he/she can ask again "And next Monday?" — and our bot will understand him/her correctly.
 It is so because the root context is already extended and the bot understands what we are talking about.
-At the same time the user can of course ask again "Tell me the forecast", and bot will process it.
+At the same time the user can of course ask again "Tell me the forecast", and the bot will process it.

 {% include note.html text="Thus instead of a final state machine paradigm, Zenbot continuously extends the root context for dialog branching implementation." %}

 Please read more about context management in the [dedicated chapter](/botscript/conversations/).

-### Modal Context
+### Modal Contexts
-Sometimes you need to give an exclusive priority for any context to catch the next user’s request ignoring the rest of the root context.
+Sometimes you need to give an exclusive priority for a given context to catch the next user’s request ignoring the rest of the root context.

 Such technique is called a "modal context".
 Let’s look at it: